nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Marking an applicant : `mark`

-Marks a specific applicant by index from the list in RecruitIn as "Done" (have been attended to).
+Marks the specified applicant by index from the list in RecruitIn as "Done" (have been attended to).

-Format: `mark INDEX`
+Format: `mark INDEX…​`

-* Marks an applicant at the specified `INDEX` as "Done".
+* Marks the specified applicant at the specified `INDEX` as "Done".
 * The `INDEX` refers to the index number shown in the displayed applicants list.
+* At least one `INDEX` must be given. (i.e. `mark ` is not a valid command)
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `INDEX` uses **1-based indexing**.
 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.